ApiLogicServer/Docs/docs/Sample-Integration.md

     ### Admin App: Order Entry UI

-    The `create` command also creates an Admin App: multi-page, multi-table -- ready for **[business user agile collaboration](https://apilogicserver.github.io/Docs/Tech-AI/),** and back office data maintenance.
+    The `create` command also creates an Admin App: multi-page, multi-table with automatic joins -- ready for **[business user agile collaboration](https://apilogicserver.github.io/Docs/Tech-AI/),** and back office data maintenance.
 This complements custom UIs you can create with the API.

     You can click the first Customer, and see their Orders, and Items.